 Central heating throughout the house is provided by a recently installed biomass boiler.
 There are radiators in each room and off-peak storage heaters in the workshop areas.

 Carpeted or Laminate flooring throughout the property.

-uPVC double glazing in living accomodation.
+uPVC double glazing in living accommodation.